jasonspiller/week-03-day-1-responsive-css/readme.md

 Instead of manually resizing the page, which can be a pain, we can use tools like this:

 - [Brad Frost](http://bradfrostweb.com/demo/ish/)

+## Media queries - Intro (5 mins)

+In order to target specific device/screen sizes, we need to use media-queries.

+What the heck is a media query?
+From W3Schools:

+"Media Queries is a CSS3 module allowing content rendering to adapt to conditions such as screen resolution (e.g. smartphone screen vs. computer screen)."

+As there are lots of different devices, there can be lots of different media-queries.

+- [CSS-Tricks](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) is a good resource for reading up and refreshing yourself on media-queries.

 -->